py85252876/MMVGM/README.md

 cd direction_and_source_tracing
 ```

-> Note: The default setting for source tracing is the nine generation tasks we mentioned in our paper.
+> Note: The default setting for source tracing is the nine generation tasks as we mentioned in our paper.
 Please change the code for your own tasks.

 - **Training I3D-based detection model**